Creating a Kindergarten Memory Book

-They are great for wrapping up the school year and savoring the last few days together, while still working on important reading and writing skills.
+Kindergarten Memory Books are perfect to make during the last few weeks of school.
+They are great way to wrap up the school year and savor the last few days together, while still working on important reading and writing skills.

-Plus, it’s so fun to see each student’s opinion on things, like their favorite field trip, favorite class activity, or even their favorite lunch!
+Plus, it’s so fun to see each student’s opinion on events throughout the year, like their favorite field trip, favorite class activity, or even their favorite lunch!

-This memory book is the kind of thing that parents will bring out at their child’s high school graduation to look back on their years in school, which all started with YOU.
+A memory book is the kind of thing that parents will bring out at their child’s high school graduation to look back on their years in school, which all started with your classroom.

-This means that the pages are kid-friendly with large spaces for drawing and larger, dotted lines for writing.
+With the Kindergarten Memory Book resource, I made it simple.
+The memory book was designed specifically for kindergarten students.
+This means that the pages are kid-friendly with large spaces for drawing and dotted lines for writing.

-You can complete these books as a class in a whole group activity.
-They also make a great small group activity too.
+You can complete these books as a class in a whole group or small group activity.
 If you have parent volunteers that help out in your classroom, this is a great project for them to help with!

 Memory Book Pages